Skip to main content

 How do I convert Kilowatt Hours to Kilojoules?

-The global standard unit of electrical energy billing — equal to a kilowatt of power consumed (or delivered) for one hour, or 3,600,000 joules.
+The global standard unit of electrical energy billing — exactly one kilowatt of power consumed (or generated) for exactly one hour, equal to 3,600,000 joules (3.
 To convert Kilowatt Hours to Kilojoules, multiply by 3600.
 For example, 25 kWh equals 90000 kJ.

 How many Kilojoules are in 1 Kilowatt Hour?